venkat5290/cloud-run/cloudrun_hello/README.md

 input prompts:

-Swervice name: hello
+Service name: hello
-region set -
-allow unautenticated invocations -

 Finally we get a servcie url
+Open the service url and Hello World appears on the browser

 After some modifications: